 In this week’s episode, Greg and Travis discuss growing squash in the vegetable garden.
 The most frequently grown varieties are probably the standard yellow crookneck and the black beauty zucchini.
 The popularity of these varieties if simply a result of availability.
 But there are many other varieties that have better flavor and higher productivity.
 They provide examples of prolific and disease-resistant varieties that they have tested and proven over the years.
 Some of these newer varieties include Tempest, which is yellow and Green Machine, which is a productive, uniform green zucchini.

 They differentiate between growing techniques for summer and winter squash.
 While summer varieties are a repeat-harvest crop, winter varieties are a one-time harvest crop.
 Winter squash will also need to be planted several weeks later than summer squash.
-Winter squash do have the benefit of longer storage, as most varieties can be stored for up to six months.
-Their favorite varieties include Delicata, which is an elongated squash that is very sweet and great for roasting.
-They also like the powdery-mildew resistant varieties of Acorn, such as TipTop PMR.
+Winter squash does have the benefit of longer storage, as most varieties can be stored for up to six months.
+Greg’s favorite varieties include Delicata, which is an elongated squash that is very sweet and great for roasting.
+One of Travis’s favorite is the powdery-mildew resistant varieties of Acorn, such as TipTop PMR.
 For a spaghetti-type, they prefer the smaller varieties like Angel Hair that smaller, yet more prolific.
 They discuss some summer squash varieties that they have tried throughout the years such as Zephyr, Golden Dawn, Sunburst, and Eight balls.
 If you are just starting out gardening and want an easy crop to grow they recommend growing summer squash.
 However, they should be planted early on to avoid insecticide and fungicide pressures.
 The only pest that the guys have had problems with in the past is pickleworms.
 These pests will bore holes into your cucumbers, squash, winter squash, and sometimes summer squash.
 To handle this pickleworm problem it is important to use good rotation with natural controls like Neem Oil, B.t. or Spinosad.

-In the Show & Tell segment, they talk about the bumper crop of potatoes that they had this year.
+In the show and tell segment, the guys talk about the bumper crop of potatoes that they had this year.
 Out of the 7 or 8 varieties that they trialed, the ones that performed the best were the Jelly and Blue Belle varieties from Irish Eyes Garden Seeds.
 Both of these varieties grew very large, uniform potatoes that exhibited excellent disease resistance.
 They plan on growing both varieties again next year and maybe eliminating the standard red potatoes from the rotation.
 Travis has two varieties of his last round of carrots that he has harvested.
 The tool of the week is our digging fork that has a foot pad for right-footed and left-footed individuals.